 Lymphatic drainage of the auricle is to the preauricular, posterior auricular and superficial temporal lymph nodes.

 External Acoustic Meatus

 The external acoustic meatus is a sigmoid shaped tube that extends from the deep part of the concha to the tympanic membrane.
 The walls are given their structure by cartilage from the auricle, and bony support from the temporal bone.
-This part of the external ear gets its sensory innervation from branches of the mandibular and vagus nerves.

 The external acoustic meatus does not have a straight path, and travels in an S-shaped curve: